-With so many new graphic design books this year, it can be tough to know which ones you need in your studio – and which ones simply aren't worth your precious cash.
+With so many new graphic design books published all the time, it can be tough to know which ones you need in your studio – and which ones simply aren't worth your precious cash.
 So we've done the hard work for you.

-Whether you're after a Christmas present for yourself or a graphic designer friend, or simply want to bulk up the office bookshelf, here are the 10 best graphic design books of 2015.
+Whether you're after a present for yourself or a graphic designer friend, or simply want to bulk up the office bookshelf, here are the 10 of the best graphic design books to read in 2017.

 For the definitive designer's reading list, check out 30 books every graphic designer should read, and we've included some handy additional resources at the bottom of this article.